 - April 07, 2011 City of Boston Press Release: Mayor Menino Issues Order to End Sugary Drink Sales on City Property

-- The HPRC’s Sugar-Sweetened Beverage Initiative is conducting research on policies related to improving access to healthy and economical beverages and reducing access to sugary beverages in Massachusetts and Maine, which is summarized in this presentation.
+- The HPRC’s Sugar-Sweetened Beverage Initiative is conducting research on policies related to improving access to healthy and economical beverages and reducing access to sugary beverages in Massachusetts and Maine.

 Gortmaker SL, Swinburn BA, Levy D, Carter R, Mabry PL, Finegood DT, Huang T, Marsh T, Moodie ML.Changing the future of obesity: science, policy, and action.
 Lancet.
 2011 Aug 27;378(9793):838-47.